qikcik/qikcikBlog/content/quickNotes/writingHttpServerAndBlogInCAndLua.md

 **Is it Safe, or It is blazingly fast?** - absolutely not\
 **Was it great journey?** - absolutely yes\
 **Is it enough to serve simple blog?** - I hope so

+PS:
+There you can find all the [source code](https://github.com/qikcik/qikcikBlog)